 A compiler is a special program that converts high-level language into machine code.
 Grace Hopper wrote the arithmetic language version 0 (or A-0 system) for UNIVAC I, which aims to convert a sequence of subroutines and arguments into machine code.

 The subroutines were identified via a numeric code and the arguments were integrated directly after each subroutine code.
-The A-0 turned these specification into machine language that could be fed into the computer a second time to execute the said program.
+The A-0 turned these specifications into machine language that could be fed into the computer a second time to execute the said program.

 8. First Open Source Software: A-2 System – 1953